John Burnet Hall: Facilities

-John Burnet Hall has four communal spaces; Front Hall - a meeting spot among the residents which has a couch and several chairs.
+John Burnet Hall has four communal spaces; Front Hall – a meeting spot among the residents which has a couch and several chairs.
 The TV lounge offers seating and gaming facilities.
 West Lounge has a piano, seating and cushions, a pool table, a table tennis table, and a sound system projector and lights setup.
-2018 saw the addition of the common room on the second floor of main building with views, a Nintendo Switch, chairs, and kitchenette facilities.
+2018 saw the addition of the common room on the second floor of main building with views of the Old Course, a Nintendo Switch, chairs, and kitchenette facilities.

-The laundry is serviced by provider, Washstation and the Wi-fi is provided by Eduroam.
+The laundry is serviced by provider, Washstation and the Wi-Fi is provided by Eduroam.
 A drinks vending machine is in operation in the main building.

 Traditions

 Due to John Burnet Hall's small size, its residents form a close-knit community each year.

-Its traditional events include three annual balls: one held in north-east Fife's Fernie Castle at the beginning of the first semester, the Hall Ball towards the beginning of the second semester, and the Traditions Ball held near the end of the second semester, although, these balls were sporadic during the Covid-19 Pandemic.
+Its traditional events include three annual balls: one held in north-east Fife's Fernie Castle at the beginning of the first semester, the Hall Ball towards the beginning of the second semester, and the Traditions Ball held near the end of the second semester, although, these balls were sporadic during the COVID-19 pandemic.

 The hall colours are green and blue, and the hall's official animal is a moose.

 The hall's traditional songs, chants, and traditions are generally taught to new residents within a week of their arrival in September in preparation for the annual 'Clan Warfare' event.
 Hall songs include the hall anthem John Burnet, La La La and Oh John Burnet is Wonderful (to the tune of When the Saints Go Marching In.)

 In addition, the hall maintains a form of rivalry with nearby University Hall.
 A rivalry which is referenced in the aforementioned 'Oh John Burnet is Wonderful'.